Wrong Code, Right Structure: Learning Netlist Representations from Imperfect LLM-Generated RTL: Methodology

 \subsection{Framework Overview}

-As shown in Fig.~\ref{fig:methodology}, our proposed framework introduces an end-to-end pipeline from automated code generation to downstream tasks, composed of three core stages: \textbf{(a) Circuit Data Augmentation}, which utilizes an LLM-based pipeline to automatically generate a large-scale dataset of gate-level netlists from input design specifications or RTL; \textbf{(b) Netlist Representation Learning}, where these netlists are transformed into graph representations and a GNN is trained to learn robust structural and functional embeddings; and \textbf{(c) Classification Tasks}, where the learned embeddings are finally fed into downstream classifiers to perform node-level tasks like sub-circuit boundary identification and graph-level tasks such as function classification.
+As shown in Fig.~\ref{fig:methodology}, our framework consists of three stages: \textbf{(a) Circuit Data Augmentation}, which generates RTL variants, synthesizes them into gate-level netlists, and curates the resulting candidates; \textbf{(b) Netlist Representation Learning}, which converts the resulting netlists into graph representations and learns circuit embeddings using a GNN backbone; and \textbf{(c) Classification Tasks}, which applies the learned representations to node- and graph-level functional identification.